Arminiya: Establishment of direct Muslim control

 Arminiya was governed by an emir or wali headquartered at Dvin, whose role however was limited to defence and the collection of taxes: the country was largely run by the local princes - the nakharars.
 The province was divided into four regions: Arminiya I (Caucasian Albania), Arminiya II (Caucasian Iberia), Arminiya III (the area around Aras River), Arminiya IV (Taron).
 The local nobility was headed, as in Sasanian times, by a presiding prince (իշխան, ishkhan), a title which in the 9th century, beginning probably with Bagrat II Bagratuni, evolved into the title of "prince of princes" (իշխանաց իշխան, ishkhanac' ishkhan).
 Acting as the head of the other princes, the ishkhanac' ishkhan was answerable to the Arab governor, being responsible for the collection of the taxes owed to the caliphal government and the raising of military forces when requested.

 A census and survey of Arminiya was undertaken c.
-725, followed by a significant increase in taxation so as to finance the Caliphate's increasing military needs in the various fronts.
+725, followed by a significant increase in taxation so as to finance the Caliphate's increasing military needs in various fronts.
 The Armenians participated with troops in the hard-fought campaigns of the Second Arab–Khazar War in the 720s and 730s.
 As a result, in 732, governor Marwan ibn Muhammad (the future Caliph Marwan II) named Ashot III Bagratuni as the presiding prince of Armenia, an act which essentially re-confirmed the country's autonomy within the Caliphate.